 - Back up computer data regularly

 - Decide how you’ll communicate with employees, customers and suppliers/vendors/distributors during and after a disaster

 - Assemble a disaster supplies kit, including a portable generator

 - Identify community warning systems and evacuation routes

 - Practice and maintain your plan

-Rely on the IRS.
 The IRS has a lot of useful information in the event your records are wiped out by a disaster.
-You can access your tax returns and all attachments by filling out this form.
+You can access your tax returns and all attachments by filling out a Form 4506 .
 If you just need information from a return, you can order recent transcripts for free by phone or by submitting a request.